 During JET-ILW operations, a substantial amount of analysis has naturally focused on deuterium.
 Nevertheless, ex-situ analyses of the small quantities of tritium have also been performed and different tritium analysis techniques demonstrated and an overview of will be presented.
 The source of tritium in JET-ILW is twofold; tritium from deuterium-deuterium reaction (2H + 2H => 3He + n (3.27 MeV)) and legacy tritium retained in-vessel following 1997 deuterium-tritium experiments (DTE1) when 35 g of tritium was injected into JET.
 The amount of tritium found in components for the JET-ILW is at least three orders of magnitude lower than for deuterium.
-For example, using thermal desorption analysis (TDS) the tritium concentration is of the order 1013 T atoms/cm2 on a sample from the beryllium outer poloidal limiter whereas the deuterium concentrations from TDS and ion beam analysis are in the range 1016-1018 D atoms/cm2 on different areas on the same tile [2].
-Tritium analysis has also revealed surfaces where deuterium and tritium concentrations do not follow the same distribution patterns.
-This is notably on JET beryllium limiters where tritium concentrated in deposits on the ends of tile.
+For example, using thermal desorption analysis (TDS) the tritium concentration is of the order 10{13} T atoms/cm2 on a sample from the beryllium outer poloidal limiter whereas the deuterium concentrations from TDS and ion beam analysis are in the range 10{16} - 10{18} D atoms/cm2 on different areas on the same tile [2].
+Tritium analysis has also revealed surfaces where deuterium and tritium concentrations remain relatively similar across the toroidal length of the tile, whereas deuterium is concentrated in deposits on the ends of tile.
 These differences could indicate differences in retention mechanisms and highlight the importance of future analysis of components following JET DT operations to benchmark predicted retention.

-Based on deuterium analysis data it has been determined that ~0.2% of injected fuel was retained in JET plasma facing and remote surfaces in the 2011-2012 operations [1], with 65% of total fuel inventory being retained in the divertor.
+Based on deuterium analysis data it has been determined that $\sim 0.2\%$ of injected fuel was retained in JET plasma facing and remote surfaces in the 2011-2012 operations [1], with 65% of total fuel inventory being retained in the divertor.
 From this global deuterium retention distribution an estimation of tritium retention in components during JET tritium operations is underway, making use of tritium injection amounts to date and future tritium injection schedules.
 These will be presented to demonstrate how the comprehensive ex-situ analysis data from JET components can provide in-vessel tritium accumulation/accountancy and ex-situ waste inventory information.
 In addition, the impact of vessel heating, cleaning experiments, offgas and venting will also be discussed.

-Keywords:Tritium detection; Tritium inventory and control
+Keywords: Tritium detection; Tritium inventory and control